wb63318/Api_Gen_2/docs/routes/rest.md

 <!-- # GraphQl -->

 # REST
-In order to generate a RESTful endpoint with CAI, we need to use the `[Rest]` annotation
+In order to generate a RESTful endpoint with CAI, we need to use the `[Rest]` attribute
 ```c#
 [Rest<T>(apiPath, httpVerb)]